Freeze-ahead roast potatoes taste (and look) better than fresh ones. Please, hear me out you doubters - this really is a gamechanger ...

-In 3rd place were the 'freshly roasted' - SHOCK HORROR!
+- In 3rd place was the 'freshly roasted' - SHOCK HORROR!
 The potato inside was less fluffy and tasted more like a baked potato.
 I would never have imagined it.

 No tricks required - this is easy stuff.
 Just choose some nice potatoes - something like a Maris Piper that will give a gorgeous fluffy inside - and find yourself some time before the festive frenzy begins.

 Step 1 - Peel the potatoes and cut them into big pieces.